Comparison and analysis of methods for measuring the spin transverse relaxation time of rubidium atomic vapor: Theoretical analysis

 \subsection{\textbf{$\omega_m$}-broadening fitting}

-In this method, a modulated magnetic field with frequency $\omega_m$ is applied in the direction of the static magnetic field \textbf{${B_{z}}$}, and if there are magnetic fields \textbf{${B_{x}}$} and \textbf{${B_{y}}$} in the x and y directions that are much smaller than \textbf{${B_{z}}$}, then the expression of the in-phase and quadrature phase signals after LIA demodulation is [9]:
+In this method, a modulated magnetic field with frequency $\omega_m$ is applied in the direction of the static magnetic field \textbf{${B_{z}}$}.
+If there are magnetic fields \textbf{${B_{x}}$} and \textbf{${B_{y}}$} considerable smaller than static magnetic field \textbf{${B_{z}}$} exists in the x and y directions, the expression of the in-phase and quadrature phase signals after lock-in amplifier(LIA) demodulation is [9]:

-where n is the ratio of the Larmor frequency \textbf{$\omega_0$} to the modulation frequency \textbf{$\omega_m$}, i.e., n= \textbf{$\omega_0$} / \textbf{$\omega_m$}.
+where n is the ratio of the Larmor frequency \textbf{$\omega_L$} to the modulation frequency \textbf{$\omega_m$}, i.e., n= \textbf{$\omega_0$} / \textbf{$\omega_m$}.
 When \textbf{${B_{x} \neq 0}$}, \textbf{${B_{y} = 0}$}, the above equation can be written as: